Ushantha5/Ushantha5/README.md

 # The sequence of runs in this workflow:
 jobs:
-  # This workflow contains a single job called "build."
+  # This workflow contains a single job called "build"
   build:
     # The type of runner that the job will run on
     runs-on: ubuntu-latest